Anecito T. Pesante Sr. Memorial Hospital: Background

 Anecito Trestiza Pesante, Sr., lived modestly with his family in the medium-sized town of Midsayap, Cotabato, then with a population of only 84,041.
 They run a family-owned sari-sari store that sells dry goods and manage a farm.
 The family had strong ties with the rural community; one that depended on land for livelihood.
 Farming wasn’t a particularly lucrative business, soothe people would purchase goods from then Pesante Store using barter system, during harvest season, the family acquired money in exchange for chickens and vegetables.

 Janet Pesante recalls an instance of complaining to her father that it was too hot and they need to buy an electric fan, “you could live without a fan, but not without an education” her father whipped.
-Their father’s strong emphasis on the importance of education couldn’t be doubted for he have sent his children to private schools despite of tremendous financial challenge that paid big dividends.
+Their father’s strong emphasis on the importance of education couldn’t be doubted for he sent his children to private schools despite tremendous financial challenge, but it paid big dividends.

 In 1985, Evelyn Pesante, the second child completed her medical school and opened a small clinic in their house in November 1986.
 A few months later, due to the high demand for hospital services and the increase number of patients, the clinic was moved to a bigger and more strategic location in the public market area.
 She called her new place as Holy Family Medical Clinic, named after her college dormitory and the street of the former subdivision she lived in.
 The clinic catered mostly for consultations, as there were only five midwives.
 Meanwhile, Mr. Pesante Sr., with his background in running a business, was in-charge in the records and accounting section of the clinic.
 It has only five beds, later upgraded to eight beds available for patients who needed to be admitted.

 Dr. Evelyn Pesante, who understood the importance of education as much as her father did, worked hard to help send her siblings to school.
 Eventually, Mr. Pesante Sr. became ill with cancer, the sickness that took his life in 1989.
 As he lay on his deathbed, he called each of his children to his bedside to leave his last request and wish.
 Once completed, he was at peace to die.